 - Everything in all custom folders and files you’ve created

-- Anything you have saved on your Chromebook that’s not synced to your Google Account or any cloud service
+- Anything you have saved on your laptop that’s not synced to your Google Account or any other cloud service

 - Anything data, files, or other media you’ve downloaded from the Internet

 But don’t worry.
 You can backup all of it.
 It just depends on how much you have saved.
 The more stuff you have locally, the more you’ll have to backup.
 It’s super easy to do though, so don’t fret.